Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 They shook hands and traded a *nice to meet you* each way.

-"You know… I think you and Gyotin are the only two people who haven’t treated me like I’m made of glass since I got here," Ray confessed.
-"We’re just… talking.
+"You know...
+I think you and Gyotin are the only two people who haven’t treated me like I’m made of glass since I got here," Ray confessed.
+"We’re just... talking.
 Two strangers getting to know each other.
 What’s your secret?"

 "I can’t speak for Gyotin, but I know from experience I hated to be treated like that."